Drassil/git-wiki-theme/wiki/main_page.md

 [List of forked repository](https://github.com/Drassil/git-wiki/network/members)

-### [share your wiki with us!](wiki/examples.md) and keep the "Power by Git-Wiki" footer link please.
+### [Share your wiki with us!](examples) and keep the "Powered by Git-Wiki" footer link please.
 It will help both of us!

 ## Installation instructions